yaronski/payoutor/README.md

 A: Use the `--glmr-ratio` and `--movr-ratio` options, or set them in a config file.

 **Q: What if the script fails to get a price?**
 A: It will retry several times and log errors.
-If the block is too recent, try a slightly older block.

 **Q: How do I get the 30d EMA for an exact block?**
 A: The script uses the block number in the Subscan tool and extracts the EMA30 price shown for that block, just as you would do manually.